jasonbgarland/alphabet/README.md

 # alphabet
-REST API to check if strings contains all the letters in the alphabet
+REST API to check if strings contains all the letters in the alphabet.

 # Problem Statement